amnishad0512/amnishad0512/README.md

 ---

 ## About Me
-I am a **Frontend Developer** with 3.3+ years of experience building high-performance and scalable web applications.
+I am a **Senior Frontend Developer** with 3.8+ years of experience building high-performance and scalable web applications.
-I specialize in **React.js, Next.js, TypeScript, and modern UI frameworks** while also having working knowledge of **Node.js, Express.js, and MongoDB**.
+I specialize in **React.js, Next.js, TypeScript, and modern UI frameworks** while also having working knowledge of **React Native, Node.js, Express.js, and MongoDB**.

 - Strong expertise in **state management** (Redux Toolkit, MobX, Context API).
 - Experience with **enterprise-level Single Sign-On (SSO)** integrations using Azure AD, Okta, and ForgeRock.